vdaas/vald/docs/tutorial/agent-on-docker.md

 1. Verify

-    If the deployment is successed, you can confirm the output similar to the below.
+    If the deployment ends with success, you can confirm the output similar to the below.

     ```bash
     {"Date":"2020-06-24T05:49:53.615263Z","Level":"INFO","Detail":"maxprocs: Leaving GOMAXPROCS=4: CPU quota undefined"}